Jeanne Lamon

-Jeanne Lamon, (August 14, 1949 – June 20, 2021) was an American-Canadian violinist and conductor.
+Jeanne Lamon, (August 14, 1949 – June 20, 2021) was an American-Canadian violinist and director.

 Biography

 Lamon was born as Jean Susan Lamon in the Queens borough of New York City and was raised in Larchmont, New York.
 Her parents were Isaac and Elly Lamon.
 Lamon said her interest in baroque music came from her mother's love of Bach and her ability to play the piano.
 At three, she indicated an interest in playing the violin and at the age of seven, she began studying the instrument.

 She studied violin at the Westchester Conservatory of Music with Editha Braham and Gabriel Banat.
 Later she attended Brandeis University in Boston where she earned a Bachelor of Music degree studying violin with Robert Koff, the original second violinist of the Juilliard Quartet.
 From Brandeis University, Lamon left the USA to study in the Netherlands with Herman Krebbers, then the concertmaster of the Concertgebouw Orchestra in Amsterdam.
 She heard her first baroque concert at the Concertgebouw, and she subsequently replaced her modern violin with a baroque version.

 She returned to North America in the mid-1970s to establish her career as a baroque specialist.
 Lamon held the position of concertmaster and appeared in solo performances with many prestigious ensembles and orchestras in the USA and became in 1974 the first violinist to win the prestigious Erwin Bodky Award for Excellence in the Performance of Early Music.

 In the late 1970s, while teaching in the Early Music Department of Smith College in Massachusetts, Lamon made two guest appearances in Canada with the Tafelmusik Baroque Orchestra, which resulted in an invitation in 1981 offering her the position of Music Director.
 Because a female music director was uncommon at that time, she changed her first name from "Jean" to "Jeanne" to avoid giving the impression that "Jean Lamon" was a Frenchman.
 Lamon began residing in Toronto in 1981 and became a Canadian citizen in 1988.